isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Aesthetics.md

 **Say It Art Loud!**

-Say It Art Loud! is a platform for Anchorlites to showcase their artistic talents and share their ideas, thoughts, opinions and perspectives with fellow Anchorlites clearly and confidently during Assembly.
+Say It Art Loud! is an Art sharing platform meant for anyone who is passionate about Art and is excited to share with others about their ideas and artwork.
+All Anchorlites, family members, as well as staff of AGPS are most welcome to share their passion in art through this termly platform.
+Say It Art Loud! aims to provide our budding artists the opportunity to share their art experiences with their peers and thus, boosting their confidence.

 **Everyone Can Perform!**